ARISE SYMPOSIUM: URBAN INNOVATIONS IN SUSTAINABILITY AND ENERGY

 It is our great pleasure to invite you to attend the second symposium of Arise entitled ‘Circularity Through Design’.

-Arise’s symposium will be held May 31, 2018, from 10:00h till 17:30 h, in the Gallery at University of Twente, in Enschede (NL) and will have three excellent plenary speakers namely Prof. Jacqueline Cramer from Copernicus Institute at Utrecht University, Prof. Otto During and Prof. Han Brezet.
+Arise’s symposium will be held May 31, 2018, from 10:00h till 17:30 h, in the Gallery at University of Twente, in Enschede (NL) and will have three excellent plenary speakers namely Prof. Jacqueline Cramer from Copernicus Institute at Utrecht University, Prof. Otto During and Prof. Toshio Hirota.
 Furthermore the symposium will present the ongoing work in the field of Circularity Through Design of another 20 speakers.

 Arise is the knowledge network at University of Twente which focus is on innovation and advanced research in sustainability and energy.
 Arise’s symposium aims to be a highly interactive event for both seasoned experts as well as entry-level professionals and students.
 This symposium provides a unique opportunity to meet, share and discuss circularity in the field of design-research for sustainability and energy, in a timely and influential forum.